 From 2017 to 2019, Ms. Godwin was then a teacher advisor to the North Carolina State Board of Education.
 She is currently a member of the North Carolina Governor’s Teacher Advisory Council and North Carolina Center for the Advancement of Teaching (NCCAT).

-Her inspiration as a teacher has deeply rooted in her father whose services as a minister of the Baptist church in their community lit her path which according to her “shaped her educational philosophy and beliefs.”
+Her inspiration as a teacher is deeply rooted in her father, whose services as a minister of the Baptist church in their community lit her path, which according to her “shaped her educational philosophy and beliefs.”
 At a young age, Lisa Godwin grasped the thought of “loving with an open heart and serving with open hands.”

 Interestingly, this is how she composes herself as an educator.

 She turns out to be one of the greatest advocates for children and for teachers.
 Lisa Godwin meaningfully shares in her talk: How teachers can help students navigate trauma, “To make a difference in the life of a child … I made the commitment to tell my personal story.”